LambdaGaming/SharpGMad/README.md

 **CAUTION!** Most Linux distributions tend to install an old version of Mono (like 2.10) by default.
 Such old versions _have_ compatibility issues.
-Please acquire a newer version, for example 3.2.5, as it and SharpGMad tend to be more compatible.
+Please acquire a newer version, for example 3.2.5, as it and LambdaGMad tend to be more compatible.

 Disclaimer
 ----------

-The program _SharpGMad_ is provided "AS IS" without any expressed or implied warranties.
+The program _LambdaGMad_ is provided "AS IS" without any expressed or implied warranties.

 It is a general rule of thumb that you should **NEVER** start editing